-On March 24, 2009, we announced a suspension of our managed distribution policy and payment of quarterly distributions for an indefinite period.
 We will continue to pay out net investment income and/or realized capital gains, if any, on an annual basis as required under the Investment Company Act of 1940.

-Subsequent Event
+Subsequent Events

-Our Management performed an evaluation of the Fund's activity through the date the financial statements were issued, noting the following subsequent event:
+Our Management performed an evaluation of the Fund's activity through the date the financial statements were issued, noting the following subsequent events:

-On January 2, 2014, the Fund sold U.S. Treasury Bills for \$15.0 million and repaid its year-end margin loan.
+On January 2, 2015, we sold U.S. Treasury Bills for \$15.0 million and repaid our year-end margin loan.